martinlackner/abcvoting/paper/paper.md

 verify axiomatic properties of committees.
 Axiomatic properties are mathematical formalizations of desirable features, e.g, fairness guarantees.
 Such properties are fundamentally important to the analysis and discussion of voting rules.

+In a bit more detail, `abcvoting` has the following functionality:
+- Algorithms for **computing winning committees** of many ABC voting rules, including Proportional Approval Voting (PAV), Sequential PAV,
+  Chamberlin-Courant (CC),
+  Phragmén's sequential rule,
+  Monroe's rule,
+  Method of Equal Shares,
+  and many more.
+- Functions for **reading and writing election (preference) data**.
+  In particular, it supports the established Preflib format [@MatteiW13].
+- Functions for **generating ABC elections from probabilistic distributions**, such as the Truncated Mallows distribution, Independent Culture, Resampling, and the Truncated Polya Urn model (see the work of
+  @howtosample for details).
+- Algorithms for analyzing the **axiomatic properties** of a given committee.
   To name a few important axiomatic properties, `abcvoting` supports Proportional Justified Representation [@pjr17], Extended Justified Representation [@justifiedRepresentation], Priceability [@pet-sko:laminar], and the Core property [@justifiedRepresentation].
-`abcvoting` also contains functionality to read and write election data, including in the established Preflib format [@MatteiW13].

 # Statement of need

+In the last years, approval-based committee voting has become an increasingly active topic of research, in particular within the artificial intelligence community (and in particular its subfield *computational social choice*).
+While originally most of the research on this topic has been of theoretical nature, more and more recent publications complement theoretical work with practical, computional evaluations.
+Thus, there is a growing need for well-tested implementations of common ABC voting rules that can serve as a basis for experimental evaluations of new concepts.

-A main reason for the existence of `abcvoting` is that many computational problems related to ABC elections are computationally hard (NP-hard or harder).
-For example, many ABC voting rules are formulated as optimization problems.
-As a consequence, it requires effort to find suitable solution techniques to compute winning committees.
+Moreover, many computational problems related to ABC elections are computationally hard (NP-hard or harder).
+For example, many ABC voting rules are formulated as optimization problems, where the goal is find a committee maximizing a certain score.
+As there are exponentially many possible committees, it requires effort to find suitable solution techniques for computing winning committees.
 The same holds for axiomatic properties: many of those are also computationally hard to verify.
 `abcvoting` uses a number of techniques to deal with this computational complexity: